-Is a HCPC registered Music Therapist and based in Neath, South Wales.
-Following her Music degree from the University of Bristol, she gained her Masters in Music Therapy from the Guildhall School of Music and Drama, London in 2009.
-Since then Belinda has worked in NHS mental health services in London and in various educational and community settings with children and adults with autism and learning disabilities.
-As a mother of two, Belinda is also interested in working with parents and babies and believes it's never too early to start introducing music to little ones.
-She specialises in using her singing voice to connect with people.
+Is a HCPC-registered Music Therapist based in Neath, South Wales, with 16 years of experience working across the lifespan in adult mental health and with children with autism and learning disabilities.
+After completing her Music degree at the University of Bristol, she earned her Master's in Music Therapy from the Guildhall School of Music and Drama in London in 2009.
+Since then, she has worked in NHS mental health services in London and various educational and community settings.

-Belinda currently works in the Gwent Parent Infant Mental Health Service using her music therapy skills to bring mothers and babies into connection with each other.
-As well as her clinical work, Belinda has been involved in international research projects, presented papers at conferences and works as a supervisor to other Arts Therapists and trainees.
-Belinda has also been a Trustee and Professional Development Officer for the British Association for Music Therapy since 2012.
-She is currently in the early stages of training to be a Parent-Infant Psychotherapist at the School of Infant Mental Health.
+Currently, Belinda works in the Gwent Parent-Infant Mental Health Service (G-PIMHS), using her music therapy skills to help mothers and babies connect through dyadic and group work.
+She also offers consultation, supervision, and reflective practice to early years workers.
+Passionate about introducing music early, Belinda believes it's never too early for parents to engage their little ones through singing.
+Alongside her clinical work, she has participated in international research projects, presented papers at conferences, and works as a supervisor to other Arts Therapists and trainees.
+Belinda is currently nearing the completion of her training as a Parent-Infant Psychoanalytic Psychotherapist (UKCP) at the School of Infant Mental Health.